-Probably most importantly, thank you to the gentleman who walks down the sidewalk by my window every morning at 5:00 am on the way to work in wind, snow, or rain, and every. single. day. gives me a wave and a cheers with his coffee cup.
+I'd like to thank the gentleman who walks down the sidewalk in front of my window every morning at 5:00 am on the way to work in wind, snow, or rain, and every. single. day. gives me a wave and a cheers with his coffee cup.
 When I get published, you can bet he’s going to get a signed copy of my book.

-A few other things about me – I am a part-time hospital-based physical therapist and I work with a wide variety of medical-surgical, cardiac, and neurological patients.
+I am a part-time hospital-based physical therapist and I work with a wide variety of medical-surgical, cardiac, and neurological patients.
 Some call it torture, I call it training.
 (Potato, Potahto).
-Along with lifting weights in my social-distancing-friendly home gym, I’m a regular at the rock-climbing gym, and enjoy climbing outside as well (weather requirements: >65° F).
+Along with lifting weights in my social-distancing-friendly home gym, I’m a regular at the rock-climbing gym and enjoy climbing outside as well (weather requirements: >65° F).

 My rhyming children's book "The Art of Staying Dry" recently won 1st place in the children’s book category of the Pacific Northwest Writers’ Association 2020 Literary Contest for Unpublished Work.
 See below for fancy-schmancy certificate.